maelyg/ONTViSc-hands-on-training/README.md

 An increasing number of tools is available for sequence data QC and filtering, with different strength and applicaton cases.
 In this pipeline, we use **Nanoplot**.
 This tool gives a good overall overview of your data by creating several files in html format which any browser can open as a web-page.

 Let's compare Nanoplot statistic outputs from two ONT samples.
-The first one is for a sample on which whole genome sequencing was performed.
-The second was on a sample was an amplicon which was sequenced at very high depth.
+The first one is for MT001, a sample on which whole genome sequencing was performed.
+The second was on ET300, an amplicon which was sequenced at very high depth.
 Pay attention to the mean read length, n50, mean quality and mean quality.

+MT001 statistics
 <p align="left"><img src="images/MT001_summary.png" width="750"></p>

+ET300 statistics
 <p align="left"><img src="images/ONT300_summary.png" width="750"></p>

-You can see that overall, the data is of a higher quality for the amplicon sample.
+You can see that overall, the data is of a higher quality for the MT001 amplicon sample.

 If we now look at the read length versus avergae read quality plot:
+MT001
 <p align="left"><img src="images/MT001_nanoplot.png" width="1000"></p>
+ET300
 <p align="left"><img src="images/ONT300_nanoplot.png" width="1000"></p>

 If we compare the plot profiles, we can see that the data distribution looks very different between the 2 samples.